Call

 2. No hidden surprises.

 It’s common practice in some places to re-use an old land survey, if the underwriter allows it, but that survey is going to be outdated.
 Even if the owner before you only had the property for one year, you don’t know what improvements they may have made.
 Did that owner add a fence?
 Driveway?
 Landscaping?
-Any of those things could be encroaching on the neighbor’s property if that previous owner paid no mind to boundary lines and it will become your responsibility to correct.
+Any of those things could be encroaching on the neighbor’s property if that previous owner paid no mind to boundary lines and it will become the new owner’s responsibility to correct.

 3. It’s a relatively small investment, worth far more than the cost.